google/CFU-Playground/docs/source/step-by-step.rst

         7    |     0  |     0  |   n/a   |            0
         86M (    85771518) cycles total

 What an improvement!
+Compared to the unoptimized version, the innermost loop is five times faster and the total number of cycles spent in inference has decreased by 47%.

 For extra analysis you can look at the ``build`` folder in your project directory.
 In there you can inspect disassemblies of your software to see how the addition of your CFU improved the code.

 Before adding the CFU this is what the assembly of our innermost loop looked
 like: